aleclarson/fsx/README.md

 # Returns the path pointed to by the given link path.
 fs.readLink linkPath

+# Returns the first non-link path pointed to by the given link path.
+fs.readLinks linkPath

 # Create a directory at the given path.
 fs.writeDir dirPath